PostHog/posthog.com/contents/tutorials/canary-release.md

 A canary release or canary deployment is the process of rolling out a new feature to a subset of users before releasing it to a larger group.
 Developers check the new feature is working without issues on the limited group.
 They watch for issues and analyze usage metrics to make sure.
 Once satisfied with tests and analysis, the feature rolls out to a larger group (or everyone).

 The name comes from the phrase “canary in a coal mine” which alludes to miners bringing a canary into mines with them.
-If there were toxic gases, the canary dies and stops chirping, giving an early warning to the miners to get out before they do the same.
+If there were toxic gases, the canary would die and stop chirping, giving an early warning to the miners to get out before they do the same.
 Testing on a small group of users acts as a canary for issues with the feature, preventing those issues from affecting a larger group.

 ## Prerequisites for canary releases

 To setup a canary release in PostHog, we use feature flags.
 Before we do this, we need user identification setup.

 Feature flags check the distinct ID of the user to decide if they should return `true` or `false`.
 This means users need a distinct ID unless the feature flag rolls out to everyone.
 Our snippet and JavaScript library automatically create anonymous ones, but [identifying users](/docs/integrate/identifying-users) with a distinct ID you set (like email) is a better and more accurate option.